puli/repository/README.md

 ```

 The `locatePaths()` method receives the pattern instance and returns the paths
 in the file system which match the pattern.
-The `accepts()` method is used to
-specify which pattern classes the locator can process.

 To use the locator, create an implementation of [`PatternFactoryInterface`] and
 return the locator from the `createPatternLocator()` method.
 A convenient